 How Does Weight Affect Female Fertility

-Ovulation is substantially impacted on women who are 15% over their healthy body weight or BMI.
-Pregnancies can be convoluted by gestational diabetes, hypertension and preeclampsia.
+Ovulation is substantially impacted in women who are 15% over their healthy body weight or BMI.
+Pregnancies can be impacted by gestational diabetes, hypertension and preeclampsia.
 Evaluation for insulin resistance is significant to determine the underlying cause of obesity.

 Can Weight Affect Male Fertility

 Men who have a BMI of less than 20 or over 25 are at risk of impaired sperm production.
 Sperm count is a key factor for male factor infertility.
 Being overweight can increase the risk for issues with sperm count and sperm health, hormone problems, and erectile dysfunction.